 No VoIP service is perfect for all businesses.
 They each have their own respective pros and cons, whether that’s in terms of pricing or features like integration with cloud business services such as Salesforce.
 Whatever you’re after for your firm, we have you covered.
 We’ve looked at the best and worst features of each of our recommendations so you know what’s a good fit for you.

 If you have it in your budget then you can’t go wrong with RingCentral.
 It’s reliable, easy to use, and frequently adds new features to its services.
 It’s more expensive than its main competitors given that many of its features require extra add-on purchases, but it’s worth the price.

-Upgrade to the Standard package for an extra $5 per month, and you get unlimited users and unlimited fax.
+Upgrade to the Standard package for an extra $5 per month (if you’re on an annual plan, $49.99 for month-to-month), and you get unlimited users and unlimited fax.
 The most popular package is the Premium one which throws in support for 100 people video conferencing, along with automatic call recording and voicemail-to-text services.
-That works out as $35.99 per user per month.
+That works out as $44.99 per user per month.
 There’s integration with Salesforce, Zendesk, and Desk.com too, which is sure to be useful for certain businesses.

 As we said, RingCentral isn’t the cheapest when you start adding in the extra features, but it’s certainly flexible and adaptable to your business needs.

 Best For International Calling: 8×8 Virtual Office Pro